NiREvil/vless/README.md

 > [!NOTE]
 >
-> **We have a few tools here that might be useful for you.**
+> **We've got a toolbox here that would make even a Swiss Army knife jealous!
+Let's see what treasures might come in handy for you.**
 >
-> This site has prompts to **switch Gemini and Grok** to an advanced mode without any censorship or limitations.
+> This article is your golden ticket to flip Gemini and Grok into advanced mode, unleashing them without any pesky censorship or restrictions.
 > [diana-cl.github.io/Diana-Cl]
+>
+> Best DNS testing tool, just start it.
+> Tip — use xstack DoH to bypass restrictions on YouTube, Instagram, and more.
+> [darknessm427.github.io/DNS-Tester]
 >
 > This is a fast and accurate **Proxy IP Checker** tool, capable of testing IP ranges that I'm sure you haven't seen anywhere like it.
 > [check79.pages.dev]